TEDxCornell/temp-site/design-plan/design-journey.md

 > List **all** the content you plan to include your website.
 > You should list all types of content you planned to include (i.e. text, photos, images, etc.)

-- Hero images
 - Past speaking events with photos
 - Team member photos and brief descriptions
-- General information
-- Application information
+- Application information (including applying to be a speaker, nominating a speaker, and applying to be a club member)
 - History of TedxCornell
 - Mission Statement
 - Purpose and introduction to the club
+- Entry to join the mailing list

 ### Content Justification (Milestone 2)

 > Explain (about a paragraph) why this content is the right content for your site's audience and how the content addresses their goals.

 These content decisions satisfy our audience's goals by giving our audience the information they need to learn more about TEDxCornell and the information they need to apply if they want to.
 The past speaker events are essential for giving users some idea about what type of events TEDxCornell hosts.
-Hero images improve the site's design and appeal.
 Introducing group members on the website makes the club look active and mature, also implying what kind of students would fit into the club for visitors who want to apply.

 ## Information Architecture (Milestone 2)